kmonar/image_captioning/README.md

 # image_captioning
-End to end model to get characteristics and image descriptions
+End to end model to get image descriptions